gom9000/TankYou/README.md

 # TankYou
 This is an simple project for a 4-lines power supply bank capable of powering small household devices.
+This project fits exactly into a KH-6 package.

 ![tank-you.jpg](tank-you.jpg)